nicolasgasco/42_cursus/15_cpp_modules/README.md

 # CPP modules

-Nine "mini" projects to get to know the basics of OOP in C++
+Nine "mini" projects to get to know the basics of OOP in C++.

 ## Topics covered
 | Module | Topics |